-- 1. Earn a passing average for three marking periods in one semester of a subsequent year, submit a satisfactory research paper if one is required for the semester not being repeated, and pass a Regents or local final examination at the end of the semester being repeated.
-A student will not be admitted to a final exam unless his/her average is passing.
-However, if a student has met the requirements for taking a Regents exam required for graduation, he/she will be allowed to take the Regents exam at every opportunity it is offered.
-The final mark will be determined by doubling each of the three marking period grades and counting the exam as one-seventh. - 2.
-Student will be eligible for the Credit Recovery Program. - 3.
-Earn a passing final mark in summer school or night school.
+- 1. Earn a passing average for three marking periods in one semester of a subsequent year, submit a satisfactory research paper if one is required for the semester not being repeated, and pass a Regents or local final examination at the end of the semester being repeated. - 2.
+Students will be eligible for the Credit Recovery Program. - 3.
+Earn a passing final mark in summer school.
 A student who fails a one-semester senior high course must repeat the course for a full semester.
-In certain sequential courses, the above policy does not apply: - 4.
-Complete online modules (units) as assigned by the SC online instructor.
+In certain sequential courses, the above policy does not apply. - 4.
+Students may also complete a failed course via the online program Edgenuity.